 When we heal our roots, we open up new possibilities for our future.

-the Depression, the immigrant experience, and the Holocaust.
-It is common for
+such as war, the legacy of slavery, Native American genocide and the Holocaust.
+It is common

 health conditions, to be passed down from generation to generation.

 The importance of this work cannot be underestimated.
 Insights of our time carry forward to

 new generations, empowering us to connect and repair with our families and communities.
 In

 order to gather our creative energies and follow a heart-felt path of service to others and the